kiali/kiali.io/content/en/docs/Tutorials/travels/05-connect.md

 </a>

 {{% alert title="Step 2" color="success" %}}
-Investigate the http headers used by the Travels Demo application
+Investigate the http headers used by the Travel Demo application
 {{% /alert %}}
 The [Traffic Management](https://istio.io/latest/docs/concepts/traffic-management/#routing-rules) features of Istio allow you to define [Matching Conditions](https://istio.io/latest/docs/concepts/traffic-management/#match-condition) for dynamic request routing.